pixelgod0/coffeezhs/plugins/zbell/README.md

 ## Settings

-These settings need to be set in your zshrc file, before Oh My Zsh is sourced.
+These settings need to be set in your zshrc file, before CoffeeZHS is sourced.

 - `zbell_duration`: duration in seconds after which to consider notifying the end of a command.
 Default: 15 seconds.